 This page explains feelings you might have about the coronavirus lockdown easing.
 It also provides tips on managing these feelings and where to get more support.

 Lockdown has been difficult for many of us, for lots of different reasons.
 In full lockdown things might have felt more certain or predictable, as the rules were clearer.
-But now that lockdown restrictions are easing things might feel less clear, and there may be new challenges.
+But now that lockdown restrictions have eased things might feel less clear, and there may be new challenges.

 It can feel stressful when things are changing.